voyageprofessor/gtav-sourcecode-build-guide/README.md

 ```
 3. (OPTIONAL) Add additional arguments:
  - `-kbgame` - Start game with game keyboard enabled
- - `-output` - Show console log of game, the game opens a little bit slow.
+ - `-output` - Show console log of game, the game opens a little bit slow
  - `-rag` - Enable support for RAG, the internal game debugging tool
     - `-ragUseOwnWindow` - Use it with `-rag` parameter to make game run outside of RAG Render Window
     - **DO NOT** Forget to Launch RAG Before launching the game if u using any RAG parameters
  - `-DoReleaseStartup` - Start real Story Mode on launch, Ignore if it says unknown parameter/command
     - If you dont type this parameter, you will spawned in a random location as a random character with a random clothes
+ - `-sc_DisableForbiddenVehicleRemoval`
+   - This parameter allows DLC and Other Cars without getting removed
- - Additional standard game arguments can be added as well.
+ - Additional standard game arguments can be added as well
    - [Here is the almost all the arguments list](other/LAUNCHPARAMS_GTAV.txt)
 4. (OPTIONAL) Launch RAG with the following commands in Command Prompt:
 ```batch